 Historically, we have had large fluctuations in the price of our common stock, and such fluctuations may continue.
-The market price for our common stock is volatile and may fluctuate significantly in response to a number of factors, most of which we cannot control, including:
+The trading market for our common stock has historically been at low volumes and our market price is volatile and may fluctuate significantly in response to a number of factors, most of which we cannot control, including:

-- the public's response to press releases or other public announcements by us or third parties, including our filings with the SEC and announcements relating to product and technology development, relationships with new and existing customers, litigation and other legal proceedings in which we are involved and intellectual property impacting us or our business; - announcements concerning strategic transactions, such as spin-offs, joint ventures and acquisitions or divestitures; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - changes in financial estimates or ratings by any securities analysts who follow our common stock, our failure to meet these estimates or failure of those analysts to initiate or maintain coverage of our common stock; - investor perceptions as to the likelihood of achievement of near-term goals; - changes in market share of significant customers; - changes in operating performance and stock market valuations of other technology or content providing companies generally; and - market conditions or trends in our industry or the economy as a whole.
+- the public's response to press releases or other public announcements by us or third parties, including our filings with the SEC and announcements relating to product and technology development, relationships with new and existing customers, litigation and other legal proceedings in which we are involved and intellectual property impacting us or our business: - announcements concerning strategic transactions, such as spin-offs, joint ventures and acquisitions or divestitures; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - changes in financial estimates or ratings by any securities analysts who follow our common stock, our failure to meet these estimates or failure of those analysts to initiate or maintain coverage of our common stock; - investor perceptions as to the likelihood of achievement of near-term goals; - changes in market share of significant customers; - changes in operating performance and stock market valuations of other technology or content providing companies generally; and - market conditions or trends in our industry or the economy as a whole.

-In the past, stockholders have instituted securities class action litigation following periods of market volatility.
-If we were involved in securities litigation, we may incur substantial costs and our resources and the attention of management may be diverted from our business.
+Stockholders of other companies have instituted securities class action litigation against such companies after periods of price volatility in such companies' stock.
+If we were to become involved in such securities litigation, we may incur substantial costs and the attention of management may be diverted from our business.